'I will kill you': Neighbor recalls California shooter's threats

 As Gage and his classmates were rushed to safety inside the school when the shooting started, he didn't know the fate of his father and grandmother.

-The school went into lockdown mode 8 to 10 seconds before Neal got to the doors of the school.
+The school went into lockdown mode eight to 10 seconds before Neal got to the doors of the school.
 He ended up spraying the school with bullets, hitting one child twice when bullets sailed through the wooden walls.
 Another child was injured by shattered glass as the gunman shot through windows.

 When the children were finally free to go home, Gage waited for his father or grandmother to pick him up.
 They never came.
 Gage soon found out the gunman who had just caused fear and havoc at his school had also destroyed his home life.